OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 ## Display mapping behaves unexpectedly on a multi-monitor setup {#DE-mapping-multi-monitor}

+OpenTabletDriver's virtual device might be getting picked up by your desktop environment, which could be mapping its area to another monitor.

-Check your desktop environment's tablet settings page and, if OpenTabletDriver device is being detected, make sure it's set to map to all screens.
+To fix it, check your desktop environment's tablet settings page and, if possible, make sure the virtual device is mapped to all screens.

 ## Tablet is working but there is no pressure {#artist-mode}